Optimizing Point-in-Polygon Queries in DuckDB

 Deterministic Configuration & Memory Boundaries

 Before rewriting query logic, enforce strict memory boundaries and disable non-essential runtime overhead.
-DuckDB Spatial does not auto-index geometry columns; manual configuration is required for effective predicate pushdown.
+DuckDB Spatial does not auto-index geometry columns; create an R-tree index manually for effective predicate pushdown.

 INSTALL spatial;